-Yes, the best way to hack a phone is to have physical access to it and install one of the monitoring apps found on the app stores.
-But there are other things to be on the lookout if you’re worried that your phone may be hacked without touching it.
-Your phone might be compromised by other means:
+The best way to hack a phone is to have physical access to it and install one of the monitoring apps found on the app stores.
+But there are other things to be on the lookout if you’re worried that your phone may be hacked.
+Your cell phone might be compromised by one of these other means:

-- Suspicious emails: just like you shouldn’t open suspicious email links and attachments on a computer, you should not do that on the phone either.
+- Suspicious emails: just like you shouldn’t open suspicious email links and attachments on a computer, you should not do that on your phone either.

-- Compromised apps: maybe you downloaded some third-party app that wasn’t vetted by the app-store.
-Maybe you wanted to save and get a free VPN, 38% of which were found to contain malware (at least on Android).
+- Compromised apps: maybe you downloaded some third-party app that wasn’t vetted by the app store.
+Maybe you wanted to save money and get a free VPN, 38% of which were found to contain malware (at least on Android devices).
 Once again, the infection is happening with your help.

 - Jailbreaking: mostly an issue with iPhones – if you want to install third-party apps on Apple products, you need to jailbreak them… which opens you to a world of risks.